baileyjadams/Simulating-the-Influence-of-Temperature-Variation-on-Allowable-Storage-Time-of-Shelled-Corn/README.md

 ## _Conclusion_

 This function helps understand how dynamic AST is altered through three inputs: bin fill date, minimum or maximum temperature trend, and moisture content (% wet basis).
-By experimenting with these variables, any user can simulate different scenarios and visualize how each input transforms the dynamic AST response.
+By experimenting with these variables, any user can simulate different scenarios and analyze how each input transforms the dynamic AST response.